howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-You're now passing `first`, `skip`, and `orderedBy` as `variables` to the `useQuery` hook, depending on the current page.

 We're checking what page we're on by looking at some props that `react-router` passes to our component.
 The `location` prop tells us more about what route we're on.
 In this case we're checking the `pathname` for `new`, which tells us that we're on the `/new/:page` route.
 Then we're parsing the current page from `react-router`'s `match.params` prop.

 We're also including the `'createdAt_DESC'` mode for the `/new` route to make sure that the newest links are displayed first.
-The ordering for the `/top` route will be calculated manually based on the number of votes on each link.
+The ordering for the `/top` route will be calculated manually based on the number of votes on each link, which we'll implement in just a bit.

-Lastly, let's update what we pass as the `index` prop to the `Link` components so that the numbers keep changing as we switch between pages.
+Lastly, let's update what we pass as the `index` prop to the `Link` components so that the numbers change correctly as we switch to different pages, like `/new/2`.

 <Instruction>